ceph/ceph/doc/radosgw/pubsub-module.rst

                                 --rgw-zone={zone-name} \
                                 --tier-config={key}={val}[,{key}={val}]

-The ``key`` in the configuration specifies the configuration variable that needs to be updated, and the ``val`` specifies its new value.
+Where the ``key`` in the configuration specifies the configuration variable that needs to be updated, and the ``val`` specifies its new value.
 Nested values can be accessed using period.
 For example:

 ::